The Twelfth Moment of Hecke $L$-Functions in the Weight Aspect: Introduction

 where $\BB_0$ denotes an orthonormal basis of Hecke--Maa\ss{} cusp forms $f$ on $\Gamma \backslash \Hb$, while $t_f$ denotes the spectral parameter of $f$.
 When the right hand side is squared and summed over $k$ in a dyadic interval $[T,2T]$, the oscillatory weight $k^{2it_f}$ (which is an imprecise version of the weight given in \hyperref[lem:stationaryphase]{Lemma \ref*{lem:stationaryphase}} with $K = k$ and $L = 2$) facilitates cancellation, as explicated in \hyperref[lem:Omegasum]{Lemma \ref*{lem:Omegasum}}, and leads to the mean square estimate.

 In order to apply the spectral reciprocity formula, one must ensure that (certain transforms of) the test functions involved (suppressed in our sketch above) satisfy delicate decay properties.
 This requirement is well-known to experts by now, but it was overlooked by Kuznetsov, invalidating parts of his paper \cite{Kuz89}, as pointed out by Motohashi \cite{Mot03}.
 It is no major challenge to construct test functions satisfying these decay properties for the fourth moment of Hecke--Maa\ss{} cusp forms provided that one uses the root number trick (see \cite[Section 3.3]{Mot97}).
+This underpins Jutila's proof of the Hecke--Maa\ss{} cusp form analogue of \hyperref[thm:12thmoment]{Theorem \ref*{thm:12thmoment}} \cite[Theorem 2]{Jut04}.
 For a purely holomorphic fourth moment such as $\undertilde{\MM}^{\hol}(k)$, however, most natural choices of test function are not valid, and so the spectral reciprocity formula of Kuznetsov has never been successfully applied until now.
 Our key idea is to introduce a carefully designed and rather non-obvious test function, given in \eqref{eqn:thirdtriple}, that satisfies the required decay properties.